 Is there multiple prayers that work?
 Or just the one?

 There are a couple of different ones.
 I have one in Latin, one in German, and one in Danish.
 What language I use depends on the situation.
-It's a well-known fact that demons understand all languages.
+It's a well-known fact, that demons understand all languages.

 That is a well known fact, yes.
 So what's an exorcist's relationship to the Vatican?

-How many members does your organization have?
+How many members does your organisation have?

 I know that there were between 250 and 300 participants at the last conference.
 Everyone was allowed to bring one assistant, so that accounted for some of the guests.
-There was quite a few doctors, psychiatrists, and psychologists.
+There was quite a few doctors, psychiatrists and psychologists.